BRGM/ComPASS/doc/tutorial.rst

 * Remove the :code:`set_initial_states` function to use the build-in method :code:`simulation.build_state()`
-  An example is in the :ref:`setting-initial-values` section.
+  An example is in the :ref:`Setting up initial values` section.
 Don't forget to set the Dirichlet nodes, they are not contained in :code:`simulation.all_states()`.
 Indeed, :code:`simulation.all_states()` contains all the states needed to initialize the VAG sites : the nodes, the cells and the fracture faces if any, but it does not depends on the boundary conditions.

-* Transform the bottom boundary into a :ref:`Neumann BC<neumann_faces_bc>` with heat flux only (bottom_heat_flux = :math:`0.08  W.m^{-2}`).
+* Transform the bottom boundary into a :ref:`Neumann BC<Neumann faces>` with heat flux only (bottom_heat_flux = :math:`0.08  W.m^{-2}`).